FridayOrtiz/timebase/paper/paper.md

 There are a number of network architectures that enterprises and device manufacturers utilize in order to have network connected devices synchronize their system time.
-We reason that most security controls within these architectures focus on ensuring that only network time servers are accessed externally, over the appropriate protocol UDP and port 123, and that host are mostly clients of higher tiered stratum layer servers.
-Due to the default trust associated with NTP very few operators validate the public NTP pool servers they connect to or the time data that is retrieved and possibly propagated throughout the network from servers to clients.
+We reason that most security controls within these architectures focus on ensuring that access is only allowed to appropriate network time servers, over the protocol UDP and port 123, and that public network time servers are themselves clients of higher tiered stratum layer servers.
+Due to the default trust associated with NTP very few operators validate the public NTP pool servers they connect to or the time data that is retrieved and propagated throughout the network from servers to clients.

 In order to address these security concerns as well as control NTP delivery, enterprises have deployed dedicated vendor appliances while device manufacturers have removed the ability to change time sources on certain devices.
-Furthermore, adding to the lower scrutiny of NTP usage, CVE's and exploits are typically directed at public NTP instances acting as time sources, with attacks in the form of DDoS and reflective type attacks.
+Furthermore, adding to the lower scrutiny of NTP usage, CVEs and exploits are typically directed at public NTP instances acting as time sources, with attacks in the form of DDoS and reflective type attacks.
 While it can be beneficial for an adversary to attack an internal time source as these disruptions can affect